Top tips for the Edinburgh festivals!

 Don’t forget to schedule in some time to soak up the atmosphere.
 The Edinburgh Festival Fringe offers 100s of free shows, from theatre to magic.

-The International Book Festival has a programme called ‘Unbound’ which offers unique and unconventional book events, 14 - 29 August, in the evening.
+The International Book Festival has a wonderful selection of events as well as a programme called ‘Unbound’ which offers free, unique and unconventional book events, 11 - 26 August, in the evening.

-As the population doubles over the festival, if you’re looking for a break from the hustle and bustle of the city centre, we’d recommend a visit to Leith (a short 20 minute bus journey from the city centre) to see Edinburgh’s waterfront.
-With cafes, coffee shops and Michelin-starred restaurants, as well as views out to sea, it is the perfect place to take some time away from the buzz of the centre.
-Leith is also home to Scotland’s Best Visitor Attraction!
-The Royal Yacht Britannia, a must-see when in Edinburgh.
-Explore five decks and learn about life for the Royal family and the former Royal Yachtsmen who served on board.
+As Edinburgh’s population doubles over the festival, if you’re looking for a break from the hustle and bustle of the city centre, we’d recommend a visit to Leith (a short journey from the city centre) to see Edinburgh’s waterfront.
+With cafés, coffee shops and Michelin-starred restaurants such as Tom Kitchin's The Kitchin, it is the perfect place to relax from the buzz of the centre.
+Leith is home to Scotland’s Best Visitor Attraction, The Royal Yacht Britannia, a must-see when in Edinburgh.
+Explore the five decks and learn about life for the Royal Family and the former Royal Yachtsmen who served on board.